Babicz FUll Contact Hardware FAQ's

 5) What is the difference between the "Original" and the "Z-Series" ?

-"Original" series Babicz bridges are made from extruded aluminum, very light weight and utilize a double locking (top and side-to-side) system for the saddle.
-The saddles are anodized aluminum.
+Original Series Babicz bridges are made from milled aluminum, which is very light weight and utilize a double locking (at the saddle and to the plate) system for the saddle.

-The "Z" series are made from steel, and have a much more 'traditional' look, and have a single locking (top) system for the saddle.
-Most "Z" series players are looking for the more traditional appearance.
-Both systems utilize the patented Babicz "eCAM" saddle technology and provide you with unmatched performance.
+The Babicz Z- Series plates are made from steel, have a much more traditional look, and have a single locking (at the saddle) system for the saddle.
+Most Z- Series players are looking for the more traditional appearance.
+Both systems utilize the patented Babicz "eCAM" saddle technology, and provide you with unmatched performance.

 6) Will the "Full Contact Hardware" add any unnecessary weight to my guitar or bass ?